Hackuarium/simple-spectro/hacking_the_simplespectro/CAD/current_version/README.md

-This folder contains the CAD files of the third version of the spectro-plongeur.
+This folder contains the files of the final version of the spectro-plongeur.
+The svg files can be opened in easel.inventables.com (a free account can be created) to change the cut settings and start the CNC.